 Here’s an example.
-Let’s say that, at the beginning of the most recent quarter, your company had 120 customers.
-Over this quarter, you gain 40 customers but lose 10.
+Let’s say at the beginning of the most recent quarter, your company had 120 customers.
+Over this quarter, you gained 40 customers but lost 10.
 As such, S = 120, E = 120 + 40 – 10 = 150, and N = 40.
 When you plug these values into the customer retention rate formula, you get the following:

-If the aforementioned customer retention rates sound too low for your liking, you can take several approaches to improve your rate.
-These are some of them:
+If your customer retention rate is lower than you’d like, you can take several approaches to improve your rate.
+Here are the strategies we recommend.

 A common tactic companies use to hold on to customers is to register them in a loyalty program.
-You might first think of large businesses with rewards cards when you imagine customer loyalty programs, but even the smallest businesses can implement this strategy.
+When you think of customer loyalty programs, large businesses with rewards cards might come to mind.
+But even the smallest enterprises can implement this strategy.

-For example, to run a hassle-free customer loyalty program, you could use an email marketing platform to deliver newsletters that include discounts and offers available solely to loyalty program members.
+For example, to run a hassle-free customer loyalty program, you could use an email marketing platform that delivers newsletters with discounts and offers available solely to loyalty program members.
 With this incentive, your customers might be more likely to buy from you again.

 After customers make a purchase, ask them to complete a feedback survey to inform you about their experience.
-This can make the customer feel listened to and valued, increasing the likelihood they will return for future purchases.
-However, if you gather customer input without ever implementing changes, you might appear uncaring and thus lose customers.
+This can make the customer feel listened to and valued, thus increasing the likelihood that they will return for future purchases.
+However, if you gather customer input without ever implementing changes based on their feedback, you might appear uncaring and lose customers as a result.

 Notably, customer feedback surveys are convenient because you can administer them in many ways.
 You can request that customers take your survey after a customer service call, send an email survey after an e-commerce purchase, or include a survey URL or QR code on a paper receipt.

-Almost every business owner is familiar with the benefits of using social media for marketing, and social media is just as powerful for customer service.
-You can use strategic hashtags or separate customer service social accounts to make your company easily reachable on channels that your customers likely already use every day.
+Almost every business owner is familiar with the benefits of using social media for business marketing, and social media is just as powerful for customer service.
+You can use strategic hashtags or separate customer service social accounts to make your company easily reachable on channels your target audience likely already uses every day.
 When you couple this presence with quick responses and meaningful solutions, customer retention often follows.

-If you’ve ever stopped purchasing products from a brand and then get an email offering you discounts if you return, you’ve seen the power of incentives for customer retention.
-You can use marketing automation and email marketing to identify customers you’ve recently lost and offer them incentives, increasing the likelihood that you’ll retain them.
-This approach can be just as useful for first-time buyers whom you hope to convert to retained customers – again, after all, retention is often easier than acquisition.
+If you’ve ever stopped purchasing products from a brand and got an email offering discounts if you return, you’ve seen the power of using incentives for customer retention.
+You can use top marketing automation software and email marketing tools to identify customers you’ve recently lost and offer them incentives to come back, thereby increasing the likelihood that you’ll regain their business.
+This approach can be just as useful for first-time buyers whom you hope to convert to repeat customers — after all, retention is often easier than acquisition.